Leon Trotsky: Childhood and family (1879–1895)

-Some authors, notably Robert Service, claim Trotsky's childhood first name was the Yiddish Leiba.
-However, the Trotskyist writer David North argues this is an assumption based on Trotsky's Jewish heritage, lacking documentary evidence, especially as Yiddish was not spoken by his family.
-Both North and the historian Walter Laqueur state Trotsky's childhood name was Lyova, a standard Russian diminutive of Lev.
-North draws a parallel between the speculation and the disproportionate scrutiny of Trotsky’s Jewish heritage.
-The family spoke a mixture of Russian and Ukrainian (Surzhyk), not Yiddish.
-Although Trotsky acquired good proficiency in French, English, and German, he stated in his autobiography My Life that he was truly fluent only in Russian and Ukrainian.
-Raymond Molinier noted Trotsky spoke French fluently.
+Some authors, notably Robert Service, have claimed that Trotsky's childhood first name was the Yiddish Leiba.
+However, the Trotskyist writer David North argued that this is an assumption based on Trotsky's Jewish heritage, lacking documentary evidence, especially as Yiddish was not spoken by his family.
+Both North and the historian Walter Laqueur stated that Trotsky's childhood name was Lyova, a standard Russian diminutive of Lev.
+North draws a parallel between the speculation and the disproportionate scrutiny of Trotsky's Jewish heritage.
+Instead of Yiddish, the family spoke a mixture of Russian and Ukrainian.
+Although he acquired good proficiency in French, English, and German, Trotsky stated in his autobiography My Life that he was truly fluent in only Russian and Ukrainian.
+Raymond Molinier has noted that Trotsky spoke fluent French.

-When Trotsky was eight, his father sent him to Odessa for education.
-He enrolled in a Lutheran German-language school (St Paul's Realschule), which admitted students of various faiths and became increasingly Russified during his time there due to the Imperial government's Russification policy.
+David sent Trotsky to Odessa for education when the latter was eight years old.
+Trotsky enrolled at St Paul's Realschule, a Lutheran German-language school, which admitted students of various faiths and became increasingly Russified during his time there due to the Imperial government's Russification policy.
 Trotsky and his wife Natalia later registered their children as Lutheran, as Austrian law then required children to receive religious education "in the faith of their parents".
 Odessa, a bustling cosmopolitan port city, differed greatly from typical Russian cities and contributed to the development of young Trotsky's international outlook.
 He excelled academically, particularly in science and mathematics, and was a voracious reader, often disciplined for reading non-curriculum books during class.